0xmohitsen/POKEDEX_POKEMON/README.md

 To get started with Pokedex Pokemon, follow these steps:

-1. Clone the repository: `git clone https://github.com/yourusername/pokedex-pokemon.git`
+1. Clone the repository: `git clone https://github.com/Mohitsen11/POKEDEX_POKEMON.git`
-2. Navigate to the project directory: `cd pokedex-pokemon`
+2. Navigate to the project directory: `cd POKEDEX_POKEMON`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm run dev`
-5. Open your browser and go to `http://localhost:3000` to view the application.
+5. Open your browser and go to `http://localhost:5173` to view the application.

 ## Contributing

 Contributions to Pokedex Pokemon are welcome!
 If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.